 A nonprofit's property is permanently dedicated to exempt purposes.
 When and if the organization dissolves, any remaining assets after debts and liabilities are satisfied, must go to another nonprofit organization—not to members of the former nonprofit or any other private individual.

-Control of a nonprofit lies with a governing board of directors or trustees.
+Control of an incorporated nonprofit lies with a governing board of directors or trustees.
 The responsibility of that board is to see that the organization fulfills its purpose.
 Board members do not act as individuals but must serve as a group.

 No one has permanent tenure on a board, and the board can, if necessary, fire an executive or remove board members.

 This means that no one, not even the founder of the organization, can control a nonprofit.
-In some states, such as California, rules govern the pay of directors of nonprofits.
 Most nonprofit boards of directors are not compensated, except for expenses such as travel to and from board meetings.